pinedamg/mage2dock/DOCUMENTATION/content/guides/index.md

 <a name="Intro"></a>
 ## Intro

-Wiring up [Magento](https://magento.com/), [Mage2dock](https://github.com/Laradock/mage2dock) [Magento+Docker] and [PHPStorm](https://www.jetbrains.com/phpstorm/) to play nice together complete with remote xdebug'ing as icing on top!
+Wiring up [Laravel](https://laravel.com/), [Laradock](https://github.com/Laradock/laradock) [Laravel+Docker] and [PHPStorm](https://www.jetbrains.com/phpstorm/) to play nice together complete with remote xdebug'ing as icing on top!
 Although this guide is based on `PHPStorm Windows`, you should be able to adjust accordingly.
 This guide was written based on Docker for Windows Native.

 <a name="Installation"></a>
 ## Installation

 - This guide assumes the following:
-    - you have already installed and are familiar with Magento, Mage2dock and PHPStorm.
+    - you have already installed and are familiar with Laravel, Laradock and PHPStorm.
-    - you have installed Magento as a parent of `mage2dock`.
-This guide assumes `/c/_dk/magento`.
+    - you have installed Laravel as a parent of `laradock`.
+This guide assumes `/c/_dk/laravel`.

 <a name="AddToHosts"></a>
 ## hosts
-- Add `magento` to your hosts file located on Windows 10 at `C:\Windows\System32\drivers\etc\hosts`.
+- Add `laravel` to your hosts file located on Windows 10 at `C:\Windows\System32\drivers\etc\hosts`.
 It should be set to the IP of your running container.
 Mine is: `10.0.75.2`
 On Windows you can find it by opening Windows `Hyper-V Manager`.
     - ![Windows Hyper-V Manager](images/photos/PHPStorm/Settings/WindowsHyperVManager.png)

 - [Hosts File Editor](https://github.com/scottlerch/HostsFileEditor) makes it easy to change your hosts file.
-    - Set `magento` to your docker host IP.
-See [Example](images/photos/SimpleHostsEditor/AddHost_magento.png).
+    - Set `laravel` to your docker host IP.
+See [Example](images/photos/SimpleHostsEditor/AddHost_laravel.png).

 <a name="FireWall"></a>